Welcome

 Exam Warning

 Be cautious when applying the parol evidence rule.
 While theoretically significant, its numerous exceptions mean extrinsic evidence is often admissible in practice.
 Focus on whether an exception applies, particularly the concept of a collateral contract or if the written document was not intended to be the whole agreement.
-Also, note the impact of an entire agreement clause.
+Also, note the impact of an entire agreement clause and how any exclusion of liability for misrepresentation is controlled.

 Key Point Checklist